brson/brson.github.com/_posts/2016-11-30-starting-with-error-chain.md

 ```

 This is typical of the main functions I write lately.
 The whole purpose is to
-immediately delegate to a function that participates in error handling, and then
+immediately delegate to a function that participates in error handling (returns
-to handle those errors.
-This error handling routine demonstrates the three
+our custom `Result` and `Error` types), and then to handle those errors.
+This
-pieces of information that error-chain delivers from an error: the proximate
+error handling routine demonstrates the three pieces of information that
-error, here the `e` binding; the causal _chain_ of errors that led to that
+error-chain delivers from an error: the proximate error, here the `e` binding;
-error; and the backtrace of the original error.
-Depending on your use case you
+the causal _chain_ of errors that led to that error; and the backtrace of the
-may not bother with the backtraces, or you may add in a call to `catch_unwind`
+original error.
+Depending on your use case you may not bother with the
-to deal with panicks.
+backtraces, or you may add in a call to `catch_unwind` to deal with panicks.

 If you run this example you'll see the following output: